reliverse/cli/README.md

 ## Conflict Management

-**Reliverse CLI** helps you handle configuration conflicts for existing files such as `.eslintrc.cjs` or `prettier.config.js`.
+**@reliverse/cli** helps you handle configuration conflicts for existing files such as `.eslintrc.cjs` or `prettier.config.js`.
 It prompts you with options to:

 - **Remove**: Delete the existing file.
 - **Rename**: Rename the file (e.g., add `.txt` to disable it).